Frequently Asked Questions

 Treatment and other fees are as follows:

-Payment for treatment is acceptable in cash, cheque (With a personal bankers card), or credit/debit cards from the companies displaying the logos below.
+Payment for treatment is acceptable in cash or via credit/debit cards from the companies displaying the logos below.

 This very much depends upon the individual practitioner and the kind of practice that they run.
 There are many similarities and differences between these methods.
 Some specialise in certain techniques to affect the healing and recovery process and others use a multidisciplinary approach, but generally speaking they all have their place and if you are looking for a specific kind of treatment you should ask about this before you book an appointment.